projectacrn/acrn-hypervisor/doc/tutorials/run_kata_containers.rst

 .. code-block:: none

-   $ sudo docker run -ti --runtime=kata-runtime busybox sh
+   $ sudo docker run -ti busybox sh

 If you run into problems, contact us on the ACRN mailing list and provide as much detail as possible about the issue.
 The output of ``sudo docker info``